nescampos/qloohackathon/README.md

 2. Define the tool following the existing format
 3. Register the tool in `tools/allTools.ts`
 4. The tool will be automatically integrated into the assistant's prompt

+> **Recommendation:** Each new tool should consider a parameter named `externalId` to receive the user's identifier.
+This enables multi-channel identification and proper user action traceability.

 ## 📄 License